 Statistics show that 10-15% of the total population have symptoms of dyslexia.
 (The percentage is actually higher since many people are undiagnosed, or unaware themselves that they are dyslexic.)
-In fact, some of our culture's most talented people —pioneers in science, technology, physics, sports, and the arts are known to be dyslexic.
+In fact, some of our culture's most successful, talented people —pioneers in science, technology, physics, sports, engineering, medicine, and the Arts are known to be dyslexic.

 In his groundbreaking book, The Gift of Dyslexia, ©1994, Ronald D. Davis explains a new perspective of dyslexia focusing on its positive, creative aspects, and the perceptual "talent" all dyslexics share.
 He also outlines the methods he devised to overcome his own struggles — having lived with the experience of severe dyslexia himself.

 "Dyslexia is not the result of brain damage or nerve damage.
 Nor is it caused by a malformation of the brain, inner ear, or eyeballs.
 Dyslexia is a product of thought and a special way of reacting to the feeling of confusion." - Ronald D. Davis

 Learn more about this visual-spatial learning style and the Davis methods to correct dyslexia, in the book, The Gift of Dyslexia, by Ronald D. Davis.

 If you would like more information on the program, or would like to set up an initial consultation, please contact: